shotover/shotover-proxy/docs/src/contributing.md

 #### Docker

 While not required for building Shotover, installing `docker` and `docker-compose` will allow you to run Shotover's integration tests and also build the static libc version of Shotover.
+This setup script might work for you: `curl -sSL https://get.docker.com/ | sudo sh` Do not use the rootless install as many of our tests rely on the user created bridge networks having their interface exposed to the host, which rootless install does not support.
+Instead add your user to the docker group: `usermod -aG docker $USER`

 ## Building Shotover